 a.
 Length.
 The thesis is much longer.

 b.
 Originality.
 The expectation of originality is much higher.

 c.
 Public-ness.
-The thesis becomes a public document that may be checked out from KSU's Hale Library.
+The thesis becomes a public document that is openly available through the K-State Research Exchange (K-REx) and is indexed by Google, Google Scholar, and other search engines.
 The final project stays in the English Department's Graduate Program office.
 Almost anyone may have access to a thesis, but access to the final writing projects is restricted.

 d.
 Format.
 The thesis must follow the formatting guidelines laid down by the Graduate School (see http://www.ksu.edu/grad/etdr/).
 Failure to do so means failure to graduate.
 The project needs to follow MLA style as approved by the MP.

 e.
 Coursework.
 The thesis requires six hours of ENGL 899 and replaces two of the ten courses students would take.
 The writing project asks students to take ten courses with no extra hours for "research" (unless they take three hours of ENGL 799 for the final writing project).

 f.
 Collaboration.
 The thesis requires a much more sustained and intense collaboration with the MP -- six credit hours (in University terms) in lieu of coursework.
 The final writing project typically emerges from a course, and the MP guides the student through a revision/polishing process, as opposed to the full research/writing process of a thesis.

 In other words, the thesis must be more ambitious than a final writing project (a and b).
 Students and MPs should be prepared to stand behind the thesis as public document, while recognizing that its availability on K-Rex could affect future publishing opportunities (c and d).
 Students writing the thesis will lose some breadth in their coursework (e).
 And, finally, students and MPs should expect more one-on-one mentoring and collaboration while working on a thesis (f).